Chart Color Schemes

 Infrastructure

-The Vines has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally
+The Vines has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally

-The performance of an area can significantly be influenced by changes in local infrastructure.
-AreaSearch has identified a total of eighteen projects that are likely to impact the area.
-Notable projects include Centuria Ellenbrook Promenade Plaza, North Ellenbrook (West) District Structure Plan, Village 6 Malvern Springs Development Plan, and HomeCo Ellenbrook Retail Centre.
-The following list details those projects considered most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 18 projects likely impacting the area.
+Notable projects include North Ellenbrook (West) District Structure Plan, Village 6 Malvern Springs Development Plan, HomeCo Ellenbrook Retail Centre, and Stockland Vale, Aveley.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.